 MAST is an online, open-access, and double-blind peer-reviewed journal featuring interdisciplinary scholarship in the domain of Media Study.
 MAST stands for "Media Art Study and Theory" and aims to publish and promote innovative research and writing by artists and scholars who present new methods, approaches, questions, and studies in the field of media study and practice.
 The journal is relevant to academics, artists, researchers, theorists, and art curators with an interest in artistic research, theory, and praxis of media, introducing work that demonstrates a clear and creative engagement with current debates in media studies.
 MAST is housed in and sponsored by the Northeast Modern Language Association at the University at Buffalo, State University of New York.

 Buffalo has had a rich history in media practice and research for more than 50 years, especially in terms of experimenting with sound, electronic image and computer-generated arts, teaching creative media, and studying various materials and their socio-cultural aspects, only to name a few.
 Media scholar Gerald O’Grady, the founder of the Center for Media Study in Buffalo, first invited a number of independent media artists, video-/filmmakers, and researchers to join Buffalo’s Media Study in 1973.
 Among these artists were Steina, and Woody Vasulka, Tony Conrad, Hollis Frampton, Paul Sharits, Peter Weibel, and James Blue.
 It was then that this incredible team of media practitioners-scholars began working together and teaching in a new practice-led research program: Media Study.
 What O’Grady called “Media Literacy” helped put various media courses and degrees on the map of higher education through both practice and theory.
 Today, the legacies and influence of Buffalo’s Media Study can be seen across the board, flourishing in both Buffalo’s current vibrant art scene and the art-research communities beyond.
-In honor of and inspired by this prominent legacy, MAST, with an emphasis on Media Art, Study, and Theory, seeks to bring different voices in the field of media studies (practice and research) together to a greater audience, and seeks to contribute to a potential future for Media Study that can speak to current and future generations of media artists-scholars, as well as to other disciplines.
+In honor of and inspired by this prominent legacy, MAST, with an emphasis on Media Art, Study, and Theory, seeks to bring different voices in the field of media studies (practice and research) together to a greater audience, and contribute to the field in ways that will be promising to the current and future generations of artists, theorists, and researchers in humanities and beyond.

 Maryam Muliaee (University at Buffalo) <email@example.com>